Aleksei Aravin

 Aleksei Aleksandrovich Aravin (Алексей Александрович Аравин; born 9 July 1986) is a Russian former professional footballer.

 Career

-He played his first game for the senior FC Lokomotiv Moscow team on 12 November 2005 in a Russian Cup matchup with FC Metallurg-Kuzbass Novokuznetsk.
+He played his first professional football game for the senior FC Lokomotiv Moscow team on 12 November 2005 in a Russian Cup matchup with FC Metallurg-Kuzbass Novokuznetsk.

 He made his professional debut in the Russian Second Division in 2006 for FC SKA Rostov-on-Don.
+He played one game for FC Lokomotiv Moscow in the 2005-06 Russian Cup, and while on their reserve team, played 40 matches.

 He made his Russian Premier League debut for FC Sibir Novosibirsk on 14 March 2010 in a game against FC Terek Grozny.
-Later that year, he played in Sibir's Europa League campaign.
+In the 2010 season, Aravin played in 23 of the 30 matches.
+After qualifying, he played in Sibir's Europa League campaign, beginning with a match against FC Apollon.
+In July 2011, many media outlets reported that Aravin had renewed his contract with Sibir, but in reality, was in the process of signing on for a year with PFC Spartak Nalchik.
+He debuted with Spartak on August 13 in their winning match of the Russian championship games against FC Tom Tomsk.

 On 2 July 2014, Aravin signed a two-year contract with Anzhi Makhachkala.